Joshua-W-Adams/modalator/README.md

 - Easy to Use - Create a modal with one line of code.
 - Fully Customisable - Multiple construction options to fully configure the modal content and operation.
 Change the background color, text color, button color, render custom elements and customise callback functions for onclick operations.
 - Beautifully Styled - Beautifully styled by default out of the box.
-- Tiny - X kb source code and Y kb minified code
+- Tiny - 30 kb source code and 12 kb minified code

 ## Getting Started